 Research wedding shows online and in wedding magazines.
 Find the shows that are within your wedding location.
 It’s best to choose vendors within our geographic area to save on travel costs.

 Make a list of the shows that you want to attend, location, date and cost.
 Look at the show website to find out if it has discounted tickets online.
+For example, the South Sound Wedding Show was on Sunday, Jan.
+28, 2018 in Lacey (Olympia).

 Not all wedding shows are the same; some are more upscale than others.
 Our shows are presented by South Sound Wedding & Event magazine while others are stand-alone shows.